formkit/docs-content/essentials/inputs.md

 ## Sections

 Inputs are composed of chunks of HTML called "sections".
 Each section has a "key" that can be used to target that section.
-Section keys can be used for many purposes like modifying [classes](#classes), [slots](#slots), and [schema overrides](#sections-schema).
+Section keys can be used for many purposes like modifying [classes](#classes), [slots](#slots), and extending each [sections’s schema](#sections-schema).

 Many section keys are universally available while others are specific to a given input type (you can define your own for custom inputs as well).
 The following table is a comprehensive list of those that are generally available in all inputs: